 - In Fred Saberhagen's Book of Swords series, every time the gods gather in council they can't agree on anything and spend their time bickering and accusing each other, even when they are in peril from the swords they created.

 - The gods in Percy Jackson and the Olympians tend to act this way, leaving it up to the heroes to get things done.

-- Every other organisation in The Wheel of Time is an example of this, but the rebels from the White Tower from before Egwene took matters in hand deserve a special mention.
+- Every other organisation in The Wheel of Time is an example of this, but a few specific examples deserve mention:

-- The White Tower on its own is a great example; all of it's full members are near all-powerful, live for many times a human lifespan, and are so influential that even kings ask them for advise.
-They could be ruling the world, if they wanted to (and indeed, many people think they do) - weren't it for the fact that they spent almost all of their time trying to one-up, manipulate or backstab each other, either to further their own personal—and often selfish—agendas (or mess up their colleagues'), or, even more tragic, to sooth their massive egos.
+- The White Tower on its own is a great example; all of its full members are incredibly powerful, live for many times a human lifespan, and are so influential that even kings ask them for advice.
+They could be ruling the world if they wanted to (and indeed, many people think they do)—if it weren't for the fact that they spent almost all of their time trying to one-up, manipulate or backstab each other, either to further their own personal—and often selfish—agendas (or mess up their colleagues'), or, even more tragic, to soothe their massive egos.
 Trying to fix this becomes a major headache for Egwene later on.

 - The White Council of Wizards in the Dresden Files has severe and recurring problems with this, although sometimes the leadership fakes it to cover up their real plan.

 - Turn Coat (book 11) reveals a key reason for all this— the eponymous turncoat (or at least, one of the people the name applies to in varying ways) was the secretary of the Council—and had been using subtle mind-control magic on all of them.
 In the most literal sense, they were letting the enemy set their agenda!